TITLE 68: PROFESSIONS AND OCCUPATIONS

 1) Each licensee shall certify on the renewal application full compliance with the CE requirements set forth in subsections (a) and (b).

-2) The Division may, in the context of compliance audits, require additional evidence demonstrating compliance with the CE requirements (e.g., certificate of completion, transcript, etc.).
+2) The Division may, for purposes of compliance audits, require additional evidence demonstrating compliance with the CE requirements.
 Each licensee shall retain proof of CE completed.

-3) In the context of a compliance audit, the Division shall accept verification (e.g., original transcript, certificate of attendance) submitted directly from a licensed education provider on behalf of a licensee as proof of CE compliance.
+3) For purposes of a compliance audit, the Division shall accept verification submitted directly from a licensed education provider on behalf of a licensee as proof of CE compliance.

-4) Proof of non-compliance with CE requirements shall subject a licensee to discipline as set forth in the Act and Subpart I.
+4) Failure to comply with CE requirements is a violation of the Act and may subject a licensee to a citation or other discipline as set forth in the Act or this Part.